“`xml

 How frequently are police academy exams conducted?

-Check with local departments for their specific schedules.
+It’s always smart to check with your local departments for specific schedules.

 What’s the duration of the training period at the police academy?

-Police academy training usually lasts between 13 to 19 weeks.
+Generally, police academy training spans between 13 to 19 weeks.